Yoobee-MSE/mse800-assessment-2/README.md

 Developed by:

-Jose Abril Jr. - Project Manager/Lead Developer Guanghong He - Lead Developer
+* Jose Abril Jr. - Developer
+* Guanghong He - Developer
-Kristiana Ladera - Developer
+* Kristiana Ladera - Developer

 Feel free to contact the developers for any inquiries or support regarding the system.

----

-This updated README file includes the provided file structure and ensures that the instructions are clear and comprehensive for setting up and running the Car Inventory Management System.
-Adjust the details such as repository URLs and developer contact information as necessary.